 College of Education

-The Department of Kinesiology and Health Promotion in the College of Education at the University of Kentucky invites applications for a Lecturer, non-tenure track faculty position in the Graduate Sport Leadership Program, beginning August 16, 2013.
-The position is a two-year appointment with the possibility of renewal and contingent upon funding.
+The Department of Kinesiology and Health Promotion within the College of Education at the University of Kentucky is seeking candidates for four lecturer, non-tenure track faculty positions for fall 2013, effective August 16, 2013.
+Appointments are for two years with possibility of renewal and contingent upon funding.
 Salary is commensurate with qualifications and experience.
-Application reviews begin February 4, 2013, and continue until the position is filled.
+Application reviews will begin immediately and continue until the positions are filled.